YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Skill:
   * If flagship, grant +15% FP/Torp/Accuracy/Reload and +6% damage dealt to FFNF units; grant +15% FP/Torp/Accuracy/Reload and -6% damage taken to MNF units.
   * Upon Main Gun fire, 75% chance to launch a [special barrage](https://streamable.com/v9bmej).
     * The 8 HE SHELLS deal 170 bdmg with 100/80/60 mods; the 30 TRICOLOUR ARROWS deal 54 bdmg with 100/80/60 mods.
 All are modified by 100% of the unit's FP.
-The HE SHELLS have a 70% chance to specially Ignite the targets struck, debuffing their FP/Torp/Aviation by -5% for 30s.
+The HE SHELLS have a 70% chance to specially Ignite the targets struck, dealing 117 flat damage every 3s and debuffing their FP/Torp/Aviation by -5% for as long as the Ignition lasts (30s).
   * When mounting a HE Main Gun, deal +12% damage; also, the first volley of the battle automatically crits.
   * Has only two Main Gun Mounts and starts the battle with them off cooldown.